KenKundert/quantiphy/doc/user.rst

 -----------------------

-When creating tables it is often desirable to align the decimal points of the numbers, and perhaps aligning the units.
+When creating tables it is often desirable to align the decimal points of the numbers, and perhaps align the units.
 You can use the *number_fmt* to arrange this. *number_fmt* is a format string that if specified is used to convert the components of a number into the final number.
-You can control the widths and alignments of the components to implement specific alignments.
-This string is passed to the string *format* function with named arguments.
-The arguments are named *whole*, *frac* and *units*.
+You can control the widths and alignments of the components to implement specific arrangements.  *number_fmt* is passed to the string *format* function with named arguments: *whole*, *frac* and *units*, which contains the integer part of the number, the fractional part including the decimal point, and the units including the scale factor.
 More information about the content of the components can be found in :meth:`quantiphy.Quantity.set_prefs()`.

 For example, you can align the decimal point and units of a column of numbers like this:

 .. code-block:: python

-    >>> lengths = [Quantity(l.strip()) for l in '''
+    >>> lengths = [
     ...
-1 mm, 10 mm, 100 mm, 1.234 mm, 12.34 mm, 123.4 mm
+Quantity(l)
+    ...     for l in '1mm, 10mm, 100mm, 1.234mm, 12.34mm, 123.4mm'.split(',')
-    ... '''.split(',')]
+    ... ]

     >>> with Quantity.prefs(number_fmt='{whole:>3s}{frac:<4s} {units}'):
     ...     for l in lengths: